swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 The changes proposed are purely additive.

-The introduced macros do not introduce any new capabilities to the `DistributedActorSystem` protocol itself, but rather introduce new source generation techniques
+The introduced macros do not introduce any new capabilities to the `DistributedActorSystem` protocol itself, but rather introduce new source generation techniques.

 ## ABI compatibility